Crypto terminology, decoded.

 Verifiable Random Function (VRF)

-A function that produces a random-looking output with a proof that can be publicly verified.
+A cryptographic function that produces random-looking output with a proof anyone can verify using a public key.

 Verkle Tree

-A commitment tree using vector commitments, enabling smaller proofs than Merkle trees for large state.
+A commitment tree using vector commitments to create smaller state proofs than many Merkle tree designs.

 Version Bits

-A mechanism for miners to signal readiness for soft-fork upgrades using bits in the block version field (BIP9).
+A Bitcoin soft-fork signaling mechanism where miners set bits in the block version field to show readiness.

 Vesting

-A schedule that releases tokens over time to founders, teams, or investors, often with cliffs and linear unlocks.
+A release schedule that unlocks tokens or equity-like rights over time, often using cliffs and gradual unlocks.

 View Key

-A key that lets someone view your transactions or balances without spending authority.
+A read-only key that reveals selected wallet activity or balances without granting spending authority.

 Virtual Machine

-An execution environment that runs smart contract code deterministically across nodes (e.g., EVM).
+A deterministic execution environment that runs smart contract code the same way across validating nodes.

 Volatility